The Algol minimum of December 1-2, 2016

 To determine the correct alignment for each image, an averaged image was computed directly from all PPM files.
 The result is the left half of the image below.
 During the night, all stars drifted over some pixels of the image sensor, but not too much.

 Left: Averaged image from all 573 images without any alignment.
+Right: Averaged image corrected for alignment of the individual images.

+For the brightest stars, the exact position (centroid) was then found by searching the brightest spot in the individual images within the "smeared region" of the respective star.
+The brightness value for the star in each image was then computed by summing the pixel values, corrected for the image background.
+Finally, the brightness values for the stars were normalized to an exposure time of one minute, and corrected for the Flat-field value of the star location within the image.
 The Flat-field picture was created the next morning under clear (cloudless) sky conditions.
 The camera pointed to the zenith, and ten images were taken, while the camera made a complete rotation along the vertical axe.
 The Flat-field picture was computed by summing the PPM data of the three color channels per pixel.
 The Flat-field correction factors for the investigated stars were computed by dividing the brightness of the Flat-field at the stars position by the brightest pixel value in the Flat-field image.

 Pixel coordinates and Flat-field values for the investigated stars in the experiment.
 The bias values were not further used in this experiment.